By: PA Virtual Charter School on May 21st, 2021

 In the cyber charter model, you are in control of your child’s learning environment, from the safety and comfort of your own home.
-This allows you to limit the social distractions that occur naturally in the traditional school setting.
+This allows you to limit the social distractions that occur naturally in the traditional school setting, as well as minimize bullying and other issues that are commonly found in district schools.
 You can create a learning space that will be conducive to learning.

 Cyber charter schools offer more flexibility.

 Imagine what it would be like to not have to rush from one class to another or spend an hour on the school bus each day.
 The convenience of schooling online from home adds hours back into your child’s day, allowing them to get schoolwork done earlier and give them more time for extracurricular activities.